About

 Hey!

-I'm a 2D animator/ motion designer/ illustrator/ designer, currently in the Bay Area, with 10 years of experience at studios, agencies, in-house & direct-to-client.
+I'm a 2D animator/ motion designer/ illustrator/ designer, currently in the Bay Area, with over 10 years of experience at studios, agencies, in-house & direct-to-client.

 My tools of the trade are After Effects, Illustrator & Photoshop.
 I'm probably most helpful with vector path keyframing, but can handle pretty much all things 2D.